oxalica/rust-overlay/README.md

   rust-bin.beta.latest.minimal
   ```

-  It provices the same components as which installed by `rustup install`'s `default` or `minimal` profiles.
+  It provides the same components as which installed by `rustup install`'s `default` or `minimal` profiles.

   Almost always, `default` is what you want for development.